interglobalvision/text-adventure/story.md

 ---

-###[11a] Barbara Smith - mailer for Field Piece
+###[11a] Barbara Smith - mailer for 'Field Piece'

 Hung in a gold frame nearest the left end of the wall you approach what appears like a drawing of dots.
 The top and bottom edges of the paper are each lined with a single line of punched holes.
 You recognize that this is a dot matrix print on continuous form paper, an now far outdated technique of computer printout.
 The image on the paper is formed by evenly spaced dots of different widths and densities.
 You see at the upper half of the paper the dots form the image of a white cloud, the word 'CIRRUS' in its center.
 At the lower half of the paper you see the dots form the image of a hill, the words 'FIELD PIECE' spelled out across it in negative space.
 Both the cloud and the hill appear to you to be emanating some kind of atmosphere.
-"They're trying to merge", you think.
+'They're trying to merge', you think.
 In the bottom left corner of the hill, written perpendicular to the horizon of the dot landscape, in characters the same height and width of the dots in the matrix, are the details of an exhibition:

 BARBARA TURNER SMITH